Search This Blog

 These are seven important mechanical arts that come to mind, but the topics are truly unlimited ... as broad as life itself.

 To move these programs from the periphery into the core will take administrators and teachers flexible enough to build a schedule and give up instructional time.
-Mechanical Arts is also something that schools can move slowly to adopt ... start a student-run business that sells food at breaks and games, offer a CPR/First Aid certification course after school, set aside one Friday afternoon a month for MA enrichment courses, etc. You will see students come alive as they learn about life.
+Mechanical Arts is also something that schools can move slowly to adopt ... start a student-run business that sells food at breaks and games, offer a CPR/First Aid certification course after school, set aside one Friday afternoon a month for MA (mechanical arts) enrichment courses, etc. You will see students come alive as they learn about life.

 Schools need to be more than "college prep" today and adding a mechanical arts program may provide an innovative and unique program that will increase enrollment, boost student engagement, and enhance parent/community involvement.
 More importantly, it will align with whole child education and a school that values more than just test scores.